iPhone 13 Pro vs iPhone 12 Pro: a worthy upgrade?

 iPhone 13 Pro vs iPhone 12 Pro: design

-Those of you who expect a revolutionary design in the iPhone 13 Pro are in for a disappointment.
-According to the latest renders, the phone seems to be almost identical to its predecessor, apart from the narrower notch.
+Those of you who expected a revolutionary design in the iPhone 13 Pro surely are a bit disappointed.
+The iPhone 13 Pro is almost identical to its predecessor, apart from the narrower notch and the camera bump.

 iPhone 13 Pro vs iPhone 12 Pro: display